FeastFramework/framework/docs/models.md

 `php famine feast:migration:run-all` in your terminal.
 For more detailed or advanced usage, see [feast:migration](cli.md#feastmigration) in the CLI docs.

+If you have cached your database info (see [feast:cache:dbinfo-generate](cli.md#feastcachedbinfo-generate)), then the cache will automatically re-generate after migrations are ran.

 [Back to Top](#working-with-databases)

 ## Complex Queries